-The fair values of the non-current portion of long term receivables, interest-bearing bank and other borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities and are categorised as Level 2 of the fair value hierarchy.
-The changes in fair value as a result of the Group's own non-performance risk for interest bearing bank and other borrowings as at 31 December 2020 and 2019 were assessed to be insignificant.
+The fair values of the interest-bearing bank and other borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities and are categorised as Level 2 of the fair value hierarchy.
+The changes in fair value as a result of the Group's own non-performance risk for interest bearing bank and other borrowings as at 31 December 2021 and 2020 were assessed to be insignificant.